Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Experiments

 \subsection{Analysis of Expert Assignment}

 We want to unveil the mystery of the gating networks.
+We find that their output weights are partially explainable to the model's performance.
 We show the average assigned weights by the high-level gating network in Table~\ref{table:expert_assignment}.
-According to Table~\ref{table:main_results}, ``Fd'', ``Gemv'' and ``Tr'' have a strong preference for a certain granularity, while the other three kernels do not.
-Among them, the block MoE performs the best for ``Fd'', and it is also assigned the highest weight; graph MoE is the best expert for ``Gemv'' and ``Tr'', and it is also assigned the highest or nearly the highest weight.
-The weights are partially explainable.
+According to Table~\ref{table:main_results}, ``Fd,'' ``Gemv,'' and ``Tr'' have a strong preference for a certain granularity, while the other three kernels do not.
+Among them, the block MoE performs the best for ``Fd'' and it is also assigned the highest weight; graph MoE is the best expert for ``Gemv'' and ``Tr,'' and it is also assigned the highest or nearly the highest weight.

+Besides, we find that low-level gating networks are also explainable.
 We pick the best hierarchical MoE model based on the previous five repeated offline evaluation experiments to do a case study on the low-level MoE.
 Due to the limited space, here we only analyze the block MoE, and we analyze the node and graph MoEs in the appendix.
-The pragmas modify the pseudo nodes but not normal nodes, so block MoE is a window for us to analyze the pragmas.
+The pragmas modify the pseudo nodes, so block MoE is a window for us to analyze the pragmas.
 We summarize the weights of each expert for each pragma type in Table~\ref{table:analysis_block}.
 There are three types of pragmas: loop tiling, pipeline, and parallelization.
 The third expert is good at dealing with loop tiling, pipeline, and small parallel factors; the second expert is good at dealing with large parallel factors; the other two experts deal more with pseudo nodes that do not have pragmas.
-Different experts diversify their roles, which improves domain generalizability.
+Different experts diversify their roles, which improves generalizability.